The-Flying-Dev/Authentication-from-Scratch-with-Rails-5.2/README.md

 # README
-Creating muscle memory of the basic process of development (_typing the code_) is a key practice towards becoming a better developer.
+Creating muscle memory of the basic process of development is a key practice towards becoming a better developer.
 So here I am having just completed an authentication app following the guide [Authentication from Scratch with Rails 5.2](https://medium.com/@wintermeyer/authentication-from-scratch-with-rails-5-2-92d8676f6836) on medium.com written by Stefan Wintermeyer, author of _Learn Rails 5.2 Accelerated Web Development with Ruby on Rails_ among other titles.